Wang Ruilin: Career

-Born in Zhaoyuan, Shandong, Wang joined PLA in 1946, and joined CPC in February 1947.
+Born in Zhaoyuan, Shandong, Wang joined PLA in 1946, and joined the Chinese Communist Party (CCP) in February 1947.
 He had served as secretary of Deng Xiaoping since 1952, when Deng was the vice premier of the State Council.
 When Deng re-emerged in the 1970s, Wang became his secretary again and held this post till Deng's retirement in 1990.

-From 1990 to 1995, he was the vice director of general office of CPC Central Committee, secretary of discipline commission of CMC and the vice director of PLA General Political Department, Deputy secretary of the party committee.
+From 1990 to 1995, he was the vice director of General Office of the Chinese Communist Party, secretary of discipline commission of CMC and the vice director of PLA General Political Department, Deputy secretary of the party committee.
 In 1995, he became a member of the CMC.
 He attained the rank of lieutenant general in September 1988 and full general in June 1994.

+Wang accompanied Deng on Deng's 1992 southern tour.

-Wang was a member of 13th, 14th and 15th Central Committees of Communist Party of China.
+Wang was a member of 13th, 14th and 15th Central Committees of the Chinese Communist Party.

 Wang died on 8 December 2018 in Beijing, at the age of 88.